-Note: Numbers do not include the following populations: foster care/adoption, refugees, the Sixth Omnibus Budget Reconciliation Act (SOBRA) program, tuberculosis, the AIDS Drug Assistance Program (ADAP) and breast and cervical cancer.
+Note: Numbers do not include the following populations: foster care/adoption, refugees, SOBRA, tuberculosis, breast and cervical cancer, and the AIDS Drug Assistance Program (ADAP).
 M-CHIP includes previously CHIP-eligible children now Medicaid-eligible after the ACA; the state receives CHIP match rates for this group.
+Beginning in October 2016, children in long-term care were moved from the Medically Needy Blind/Disabled group to a single population code categorized with Children and Families.
+Additional information on populations begins on Page 12.

-Source: KHI analysis of Kansas Medical Assistance Report, 2011-2016, Division of Health Care Finance, Kansas Department of Health and Environment.
+Source: KHI analysis of Kansas Medical Assistance Report (MAR), 2011-2018, Division of Health Care Finance, Kansas Department of Health and Environment.